g6t/cloudfs/README.md

     cloud_s3_write(glmnet_model, "models/glmnet.rds")
     ```

-    If you don't like the default function, you can use a different one by explicitely calling it.
+    If you don't like the default function, you can use a different one by explicitly calling it.

     ``` r
     cloud_s3_write(glmnet_model, "models/glmnet.rds", fun = readr::write_rds)